hphelion/documentation/commercial/GA1/commercial.update-101-undercloud.md

 	* <Insert undercloudIP> is the IP of the undercloud node
 	* /tmp/heat_templates/ is the default location of the TAR files; enter the appropriate location, if you [changed the location](#default).

+The files extracted in the seed tmp node.
+If desired, you can delete the files in the `/tmp/heat_templates` directory.

+#### Change the default #### {#default}

+It is possible to change the location of the undercloud patch update TAR files, during or after deployment.
+The default location is the `/tmp/heat_templates` folder.

+If you have done so you can recall where you have changed the directory to by viewing the Sherpa configuration file.

+The Sherpa configuration file for the undercloud can be found at `/etc/sherpa/sherpa.conf`.

+The directory where the files where stored can be found by looking in the `RepositoryMgr` portion of `/etc/sherpa/sherpa.conf`.
+Search for the directory attribute as seen below:

+	'file': {
+	'classname': 'sherpa.handlers.repository.file.FileSystemHandler',
+	'destinations': [
+	{
+	'directory': '/tmp/heat_templates',

+When locating the update files, use the directory set in `/etc/sherpa/sherpa.conf`.

-* Review the [update prerequisites](/helion/openstack/update/prereqs/101/) and make sure all necessary tasks have been performed, including [extracting the update scripts](/helion/openstack/update/prereqs/101/#extract).
+* Review the [update prerequisites](/helion/openstack/update/prereqs/101/) and make sure all necessary tasks have been performed. <!--- including [extracting the update scripts](/helion/openstack/update/prereqs/101/#extract)---->.

 * Backup a copy of the undercloud to restore in case of catastrophic failures.
 For information, see [Back Up and Restore](/helion/openstack/backup.restore/).